cschleiden/go-workflows/docs/source/includes/_backends.md

 ### Options

+- `WithKeyPrefix` - Set the key prefix for all keys.
+Defaults to `""`
 - `WithBlockTimeout(timeout time.Duration)` - Set the timeout for blocking operations.
 Defaults to `5s`
 - `WithAutoExpiration(expireFinishedRunsAfter time.Duration)` - Set the expiration time for finished runs.
 Defaults to `0`, which never expires runs
 - `WithAutoExpirationContinueAsNew(expireContinuedAsNewRunsAfter time.Duration)` - Set the expiration time for continued as new runs.
 Defaults to `0`, which uses the same value as `WithAutoExpiration`